Back to blog

 The web is a living, breathing organism – it constantly adapts and changes.
 In this dynamic environment, gathering time-sensitive data such as E-commerce listings only once is useless as it quickly becomes obsolete.
 To be competitive, you must keep your data fresh and run your web scraping scripts repeatedly and regularly.

 The easiest way is to run a script in the background.
 In other words, run it as a service.
 Fortunately, no matter the operating system in use – Linux or Windows – you have great tools at your disposal.
-This guide will detail the process in a few simple steps.
+In today's guide, we'll demonstrate how to run a Python script on a server in just a few simple steps.

 Preparing a Python script for Linux